How Can I Stop Being Passive Aggressive?

 A licensed therapist can teach interpersonal skills and coping mechanisms for expressing yourself directly and respectfully.
 They may use evidence-based therapeutic techniques to help you become more self-aware and empathetic.
 Through therapy, you can address unresolved emotions and explore any underlying causes of your passive-aggressive tendencies.

-Recognize your behavior
+Recognize and address your passive-aggressive behavior

 Recognizing and addressing passive-aggressive behavior usually begins with self-awareness.
 Try to reflect on past instances of passive aggression, noticing patterns of indirect resistance, sarcasm, or avoidance.
 Ask yourself about your true intentions and how you expected the other person to respond.
 Then, notice how the situation may have deteriorated further due to the lack of communication.